Nomadic Skies

 • Spiritual and cultural aspects and symbolism of textiles and weaving.

-Optional day treks from Limantang Village to explore the Takpaphuk sacred forest and remote Ralling monastery and caves.
+• Optional day treks from Limantang Village to explore the Takpaphuk sacred forest, remote Ralling monastery and caves, and nearby yak meadows.

 Nomadic Skies